-The NSTA published analysis in July 2023, comparing the carbon intensity of United Kingdom Continental Shelf (UKCS) gas with imported liquefied natural gas (LNG).
+The NSTA published analysis in July 2023 comparing the carbon intensity of producing United Kingdom Continental Shelf (UKCS) gas with importing liquefied natural gas (LNG).

-In particular the analysis shows that gas extracted from the UKCS has an average emission intensity of 21 kgCO2/boe; whereas imported LNG has a significantly higher average intensity of 79 kgCO2/boe.
+In particular the analysis shows that gas extracted from the UKCS has an average production emissions intensity of 21 kgCO2/boe; whereas imported LNG has a significantly higher average intensity of 79 kgCO2/boe by the time it reaches the UK point of consumption.

 The process of liquefaction, combined with the emissions produced by the transportation and regasification of the LNG once in the UK, are responsible for the considerably higher emissions intensity.